 STEMS² Pillars: Sense of Place, Advocacy

 To participate in this workshop, you must register in advance.
 All session details will be sent to registered participants directly from the host.
 Participation is limited to 15 people.
-Register here by June 11 to ensure a space.
+Space still available.
+Sign-up today!

 June 28th, 2023, 1:30pm–4:30pm HST

 Ethan HillʻĀina-Informatics Network, ʻIolani School

 Joanna KobayashiʻĀina-Informatics Network, ʻIolani School